Recession or recovery in 2025? What strategy to adopt for your stock portfolio?

 Scenario 1: A sharp economic slowdown takes hold

-• Potential causes: monetary tightening due to the trade war driving inflation, reduced consumption, financial crises.
+• Potential causes: monetary tightening caused by the trade war driving inflation, reduced consumption, financial crises.

-• Market impact: equity declines, rising bonds and gold.
+• Market impact: equity down, bonds and gold on the rise.

 Scenario 2: An economic recovery gains momentum